MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/encryption-sensitivity-labels.md

 #### Support for organization-wide custom permissions

-Now rolling out in preview for built-in labeling in Windows, users can specify a domain name that will apply to all users in an organization that owns the domain and it is in Azure Active Directory.
+Now in preview for built-in labeling in Windows, users can specify a domain name that will apply to all users in an organization that owns the domain and it is in Azure Active Directory.
 This capability provides [parity with the Azure Information Protection unified labeling client](sensitivity-labels-aip.md#feature-parity-for-built-in-labeling-and-the-aip-add-in-for-office-apps):

 ![Updated dialog box to support organization-wide custom permissions.](../media/org-wide-custom-permissions-dialog.png)